What is nontheism?

 As atheism has become more and more associated with militant opposition to belief in God and to all religious expression, the terms nontheism and nontheist have come into usage.
 A nontheist does not believe in God but, in contrast to the atheist, is still open to supernatural, paranormal, and spiritual forces at work in the world.

 The Star Wars films provide a good example of nontheism.
 The Jedis are described as followers of an ancient religion.
 They can manipulate the supernatural “Force.”
 However, there is no God or gods in the Star Wars universe.
 Likewise, traditional Chinese philosophy deals with the “life force” or chi, which is a spiritual or supernatural force but is not God.
 Buddhism is often described as a nontheistic religion.
-The Buddha is not worshipped as a god but revered as one who was “enlightened.”
+The Buddha is not worshiped as a god but revered as one who was “enlightened.”
 Likewise, New Age philosophy is essentially spiritual and supernatural, but nontheistic.

 It has become popular in the United States to describe oneself as “spiritual but not religious,” a position that embraces nontheism.
 Many people are open to all sorts of supernatural and spiritual forces at work in the world, but they reject the idea of God as defined by any religion or religious text such as the Bible.
 They would readily affirm a “Higher Power” as any individual would define it.
 This “Higher Power” need not be personal and could therefore be nontheistic.